(Chris & Hazel Beney's Web Site)Light Aircraft main page1. Elstree aerodrome |

 My ?second cousin Adrian Beney is a keen aviator and has some interesting aviation links and material on his web site www.beney.org.uk

 I do not think the light end of the aviation industry in general is doing nearly enough to reduce their impact on other people.
 Following from that I became a founder member of the Airfields Environment Federation, later its vice-chairman.
 Now retired from that, though they very kindly gave me honorary life membership.
-I work through the Elstree Aerodrome Consultative Committee and have been secretary of that for some twenty five years.
-Currently looking for a replacement.
+I work through the Elstree Aerodrome Consultative Committee and was secretary of that for some forty years.
+See ps1 at bottom of page.

 Also I was involved in starting ACE, the Association for the Containment of Elstree aerodrome.
 The (then) Liberals had detected it as a local issue and with their help and that of the Jefferis family from Hilfield Park, very near the aerodrome, we had 800 or so paid up members in no time at all.
 There had been twin late night flying and a threatened runway extension and engine failure practice on take off over houses.
 When news of our formation was announced in the press, Mr Houlder, the aerodrome owner, contacted me and immediately banned the practicing of engine failure directly over houses.
 We then agreed to set up a consultative facility, which has met regularly ever since.